-The current debate over smart growth highlights the necessity of approaching issues of urban policy from a metropolitan perspective.
-This idea is hardly new.
-Although a decentralized, local government is economically efficient, the American political system has not been able to limit effectively the negative externalities generated by our system of self-government.
-For example, for more than three decades, the courts and policy analysts have decried the exclusionary policies of suburbs in the area of land use regulation, yet, through large-lot zoning and expensive subdivision regulations, suburbs have been able to limit the construction of affordable housing within their borders.
+The current debate over smart growth points up the need to approach urban policy issues from a metropolitan perspective.
+This is hardly a new idea.
+Although decentralized, local government decisionmaking power has certain advantages in terms of economic efficiency, the American political system has not been able to limit effectively the negative externalities generated by our system of self-government.
+For example, for more than three decades, the courts and policy analysts have decried the exclusionary policies of suburbs in the area of land use regulation; yet, through large-lot zoning and expensive subdivision regulations, suburbs have been able to limit the construction of affordable housing within their borders.
 These practices have contributed to concentrations of poverty in central cities and enormous fiscal and service inequities among jurisdictions.

-The Federal Government has an interest in having States and localities remove regulatory barriers in the housing market that drive up the cost of housing (Schill, 1992).
-Recent proposals and legislation that require Federal agencies to assess the effect of regulations on housing affordability or establish a regulatory barrier clearinghouse are, simply too little, too late.
-In the early 1990s, the Advisory Commission on Regulatory Barriers to Affordable Housing (1991) issued a report in which it recommended measures to provide incentives to States and municipalities that eliminated these barriers and disincentives to those that did not.
-Consistent with the principles of our Federal system, the commission's approach focused on influencing the States to rationalize their municipalities.
-Unfortunately, the Commission's recommendations, like those of so many other blue-ribbon panels, were not implemented.
+The Federal Government has an interest in States and localities taking steps to remove regulatory barriers in the housing market that have the effect of driving up the cost of housing (Schill, 1992).
+Recent proposals and legislation to require Federal agencies to assess the impact of regulations on housing affordability or to establish a regulatory barrier clearinghouse are simply, too little, too late.
+In 1991, the Advisory Commission on Regulatory Barriers to Affordable Housing issued a report in which it recommended a variety of measures to provide incentives and disincentives to States and municipalities that did not take steps to eliminate these barriers.
+Consistent with the principles of our Federal system, the Commission's approach focused on influencing the States to rationalize their municipalities.
+Unfortunately, the Commission's recommendations, like those of so many other blue ribbon panels, were not implemented.

-The Federal Government, together with States and localities, must revisit the issue of regulatory barriers to housing development.
-Each year, the Federal Government spends billions of dollars to promote low- and moderate-income housing, and each year, municipalities around the Nation act in ways that significantly limit the effect of these expenditures.
+It is vital that the Federal Government, together with States and localities, revisit the issue of regulatory barriers to housing development.
+Each year, the Federal Government spends billions of dollars to promote low- and moderate-income housing.
+Each year, municipalities around the Nation act in ways that significantly limit the impact of these expenditures.
 The current debate over smart growth has reinvigorated the issue of municipal autonomy.
-As part of that debate and the policies that flow from it, however, it is important to avoid new roadblocks to affordable housing in the suburbs and clear existing barriers.
+As part of that debate and the policies that flow from it, however, it is important that new roadblocks not be erected to affordable housing in the suburbs and that existing barriers be cleared.